manonfgoo/librenms/scripts/Migration/Traffic_bills.md

 ### Go to the WEB UI

-Now  chek if everything worked OK and reconnect the switchports in the GUI.
+Now  check if everything worked OK and reconnect the switchports in the GUI.

 ### Second import:
 Replay the data collecetd on observium since before the last copy, to avoid loosing billing records.